WebCuratorTool/webcurator/webcurator-docs/guides/apis/descriptions/part-schedule_target.rst

 =================== ======= ========

 | **schedules**
-| A list of schedules that belong to a target containing the following information:
+| A list of schedules that belong to a target.
+If, upon updating a target, an existing schedule is not supplied, it will be deleted.
+Supplied schedules that do not match an existing schedule will be added.
+Each schedule contains the following fields:

 ================= ======= ========
 **schedules**